Recycling Bin Audit FAQs

 Sorted and bundled, recycled materials are used to make new products.
 If a bin is contaminated, all its contents may go directly to the landfill, never to be reused.
 This means more of our natural resources go to making new products.
 Each of our homes on average has over 300,000 items—from pens to beds.
 Imagine how much raw material it would take to make all that from scratch? https://www.latimes.com/health/la-xpm-2014-mar-21-la-he-keeping-stuff-20140322-story.html

 The presence or absence of contamination in bins.
-If contamination is found, the type will be recorded in a survey app to determine trends within our area and be used for follow-up audits.
+If contamination is found, the type will be recorded ip to determine trends within your area and be used for follow-up audits.
 The six types of contamination included are:

 - Food contamination

 Specific details such as product type/brand or personal information will not be collected.
 For example, a pizza box that has grease on it will be recorded as “food contamination.”

 No!
 Bin checkers will check for contamination by opening the lid of a recycling bin and looking for the presence of contamination.
 Bin checkers will not sort through any recycling or trash.